openebs/openebs/contribute/design/1.x/cstor-operator/pool-migration.md

 ### Steps to perform user stories

-1. Update the node selectors on the CSPC spec with new node details whereever blockdevices were attached.
+1. Update the node selectors on the CSPC spec with new node details wherever blockdevices were attached.

 **Consider following example for mirror pool migration** This CSPC corresponds to a mirror pool on node `node1` and `node2`.